BlueOakJS/model-xformer/README.md

-# ps-model-mapper
+# BlueOakJS Model Transformer

 **Common utilities for bidirectionally mapping data between two models**

  If you need to map and transform data from one model (format) to another, this is the module for you!

-Provide one JSON configuration that connects the two models, and use `ps-model-mapper` to interpret and apply that configuration onto real data you provide in one format to output the other.
+Provide one JSON configuration that connects the two models, and use `model-xformer` to interpret and apply that configuration onto real data you provide in one format to output the other.

 In addition to the info below, checkout the [tests](./test) for running examples.